dxos/dxos/apps/vuepress/docs/guide/tutorial/address-account-setup.md

 ---
-sidebar_position: 4
+position: 4
-sidebar_label: Address and Account Setup
+label: Address and Account Setup
 ---

 # Address and Account Setup